 The Economic and Intangible Benefits of Trading in Your Arcade Games

-Given proper planning and installation, most game rooms are designed these days with a selection of game machines optimized for maximum fun
+Given proper planning and installation, most game rooms are designed these days with a selection of game machines optimized for maximum fun and profitability.

 The problem, of course, is that none of this refreshing comes for free.
 How, with limited resources, can location owners keep their rooms on the cutting edge and prevent what’s fresh from becoming overfamiliar?

 Here are some of the key benefits of adding a trade-in program to your business plan:

-Keep Your Game Room Fresh
+Keep Your Arcade Game Room Fresh

 While there’s certainly a place for “retro” and classic cabinets in any game room, the last thing you want is to feel stuck with a collection of stale games that discourages repeat play (and repeated visits!) from your patrons.

 Maximize Game Room Revenue

 But this same quality can cut the other way, too.
 Because they depend so much on novelty to drive interest, some arcade games can carry a shorter maximum earnings life than more permanent workhorses like Skee-Ball alleys and basketball games.

 Generate Marketable Excitement

-As the points above suggest, leveraging your older games to acquire the latest industry offerings can be a source of additional revenue in
+As the points above suggest, leveraging your older games to acquire the latest industry offerings can be a source of additional revenue in and of itself.

 Differentiate Your Game Room

 We live in a golden age of family entertainment centers.
-Evermore varied and fascinating arcade offerings, developed by different manufacturers and spanning dozens of completely different game categories, are constantly emerging to meet the demands of the burgeoning FEC marketplace.
+Evermore varied and fascinating arcade offerings, developed by different manufacturers and spanning dozens of entirely different game categories, are constantly emerging to meet the demands of the burgeoning FEC marketplace.

 Reduce the Cost of New Equipment

-Sign up for our newsletter to be the first to hear about new releases, product promotions, updates and more!
+Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!